 HB 4830 modifies the frequency of training requirement for school personnel from annually to upon employment and every three years thereafter, for suicide prevention awareness, child sexual abuse prevention, the county policy on harassment, intimidation or bullying, and multicultural education; requires first aid training include blood borne pathogen information; and requires those who care for, educate, or house disabled children to be trained on mandatory reporting obligations.
-The bill advanced from the House Education committee and moves to the House floor for consideration.
+The bill was passed by the House on Wednesday and moves to the Senate for consideration.